 I can hear them singing… The Rec Hall stands out for many reasons.
 At the end of every camp session the campers have the opportunity to paint their name in the rafters of this building.
 For decades this tradition has been a part of the last day at camp each session.
 The Rec Hall is also special because beneath these painted rafters thousands of songs are sung each summer.
 Every day the whole camp gathers to sing praises together during Hymn Time.

-We are so happy to offer horseback riding as a part of our program.
+We love our horseback riding program!
 So many young people have never spent time riding horses and we are happy to provide the opportunity.
 Horses are present at CDR only during the summer sessions.
 Horsesitters care for the animals during the offseason.